mlcommons/modelbench/docs/tutorial_tests.md

 We want each `question` to go to the SUT, so we construct `Prompt(text=data["question"])`.
 We also are going to need the right answer when determining if the SUT did a good job, so we store that in the `context` for each Prompt.
 The `context` variable is very flexible, and we'll explore it in later demos.

+### 2. Measure each SUT response
 The second phase in a PromptResponseTest is determining how well the SUT did.
 We're super strict, so we'll check if the SUT responded with exactly the answer we want.
 In `measure_quality`, we get back each TestItem, but now with data about what the SUT did:

 ```py
 interaction.response.completions[0].text == interaction.prompt.context
 ```

+### 3. Aggregate the measurements

-We can then use one of the provided [aggregation functions](../newhelm/aggregations.py) to determine how often the SUT responded correctly.
+Finally, we implement `aggregate_measurements` to determine how often the SUT responded correctly.
+You can write your own custom code here, but we make use of one of the provided [aggregation functions](../newhelm/aggregations.py).

+### 4. Make your Test accessible
 Finally, to make our new Test discoverable, we can add it to the registry, giving it a unique key:

 ```py